 Day 2 (Sunday) – Panama City´s History and Diversity

 This morning your start your city tour by experiencing the Panama Canal visitors’ center at Miraflores Locks where large ships can be seen transiting the canal.
 A presentation by the Panama Canal Authority on the history of the Panama Canal will be provided.
 Marvel at the workings of this feat of human engineering and enjoy the different exhibition halls.
 Continue with a drive through the former Panama Canal Zone, including the town of Balboa and the old US Amador Army Base.
-You will then visit the Biodiversity Museum, designed by the world renowned architect Frank Gehry.
+You will then visit the Biodiversity Museum, designed by the world-renowned architect Frank Gehry.
 As a Smithsonian Affiliate museum, the Biodiversity Museum serves as a gateway to new information about the biodiversity and natural history of the Isthmus of Panama.
-Scientific experts from both the Smithsonian Institute and the University of Panama oversee the contents of the museum and aim at teaching visitors about eco-awareness, conservation and Panama’s extraordinary natural treasures in various unique exhibition galleries.
-Did you know that the Isthmus of Panama has more bird, mammal, reptile and plant species than the US and Canada together in just 75,990 Km2 (approx. 29,000 square miles)?
+Scientific experts from both the Smithsonian Institute and the University of Panama oversee the contents of the museum and aim at teaching visitors about eco-awareness, conservation, and Panama’s extraordinary natural treasures in various unique exhibition galleries.
+Did you know that the Isthmus of Panama has more bird, mammal, reptile, and plant species than the US and Canada together in just 75,990 Km2 (approx. 29,000 square miles)?
 In fact, 3 million years ago, the emergence of the Isthmus of Panama changed both the climate and the biodiversity in the planet and played a key role in the creation of the world we know today.

 After having lunch at a Panamanian restaurant on Causeway Amador you continue to the first city settlement: the ruins Panama Viejo, the first official city founded by Europeans on the Pacific coast of the Americas and the starting point of the treasure trails that crossed the isthmus to the Caribbean.
 This city was attacked and looted by English pirate Henry Morgan in 1671.
 Visit the Old Panama Museum, climb up the Cathedral tower, and stroll among the stone walls and remnants of what was once considered the richest city in the Americas.

 Return to your hotel and refresh, before continuing on an evening historical walking tour to Casco Viejo, the second old city compound and a UNESCO World Heritage Site.
-Casco Viejo is home to the Presidential Palace, the Metropolitan Cathedral, the National Theater, the French Plaza and several other iconic landmarks that offer testament to the city’s rich history, culture and heritage.
-From the top of old city’s wall enjoy spectacular sunset views of the Pacific Ocean dotted with local fishing boats near port and massive ships lined up waiting to cross the Panama Canal as well as the impressive skyline of modern Panama City.
+Casco Viejo is home to the Presidential Palace, the Metropolitan Cathedral, the National Theater, the French Plaza, and several other iconic landmarks that offer testament to the city’s rich history, culture, and heritage.
+From the top of the old city’s wall enjoy spectacular sunset views of the Pacific Ocean dotted with local fishing boats near the port and massive ships lined up waiting to cross the Panama Canal as well as the impressive skyline of modern Panama City.
 Your welcome dinner will be served at a local restaurant in the French Quarter before you return back to the hotel.

 Night at THE BRISTOL PANAMA (Deluxe Room)